szareian/digital_recognition_CNN/README.md

 ## Results

-The original image given as an input to the system:
+The original image given as an input to the trained model:

 <img src='results/Q3.3_image_1_original.jpg'>

-The image before being given to CNN forward pass as inout data:
+The image before being given to CNN forward pass as input data:

 <img src='results/Q3.3_image_1_input_data.jpg' height='200'>